Syerain/Syerain/README.md

 ## Nice to meet you !
-So yeah, here's a simple profile -- I just didn't wanna rack my brain too much. :)
+So yeah, here's a simple profile -- I just didn't wanna rack my brain too much :)